githubixx/ansible-role-peervpn/README.md

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `v1.0.0_r044` means this is release 1.0.0 of this role and it uses PeerVPN r044.
-If the role itself changes `rX.Y.Z` will increase.
-If the PeerVPN version changes `rXXX` will increase.
+A tag `1.0.0+r044` means this is release `1.0.0` of this role and it uses PeerVPN `r044`.
+If the role itself changes `X.Y.Z` will increase.
+If the PeerVPN version changes `rXXX` will increase and also the role patch level will increase (e.g. `1.0.0` -> `1.0.1`).
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific PeerVPN release.

 Requirements
 ------------